mastrojs/mastrojs.github.io/data/guide/cli-install.md

     deno task start
     ```

     This will start your server!
-You can see the dummy page it's serving by opening the following URL in your web browser: [http://localhost:8000](http://localhost:8000) (The `8000` is the _port_.
+You can see the dummy page it's serving by opening the following URL in your web browser: <a rel="nofollow" href="http://localhost:8000">http://localhost:8000</a> (The `8000` is the _port_.
 If you'd want to run multiple web servers on the same machine, each would need to use a different port.)

     To stop the server again, switch back to the terminal and press `Ctrl-C` on your keyboard.